There are two types of speed checks in Medway: safety camera checks and speed counts.

 - where you see the black and white camera signs but no fixed camera, the signs are warning you that a safety camera van may be enforcing along that stretch of road

 - safety camera vans operate in areas where at least one person has been killed or seriously injured in a speed-related crash or crashes, over a 5km stretch of road, in the three years prior to installation

-Take a look at the Kent & Medway Camera Safety Partnership safety camera myth buster for more facts.
+See Kent and Medway Camera Safety Partnership for more facts.